-- Use any template RNA (DNA) suitable for RT-qPCR (qPCR) in terms of purity, concentration, and absence of RT-PCR (PCR) inhibitors. - For reproducible isolation of nucleic acids, use: - Either a MagNA Pure System together with a dedicated reagent kit (for automated isolation) - or a High Pure Nucleic Acid Isolation Kit (for manual isolation). - RealTime ready Cell Lysis Kit\ (for lysing cells prior to two-step real-time RT-PCR applications).
+Use any template RNA (DNA) suitable for RT-qPCR (qPCR) in terms of purity, concentration, and absence of RT-PCR (PCR) inhibitors.

-For details, see the Roche Life Science homepage, www.lifescience.roche.com.
+For reproducible isolation of nucleic acids, use:

-- Use up to 500 ng complex genomic DNA or 1 to 10 copies plasmid DNA for a reaction volume of 20 μl.
-For larger volumes, the amount of template can be increased equivalently. - i If you are using an unpurified cDNA product from a reverse transcription reaction, especially if it contains high background concentrations of RNA and oligonucleotides, you can improve your results by using 2 μ (or less) of that sample in the reaction and applying a 10 minute pre-incubation at 95°C. This will result in lower crossing point (Cp), or quantification cycle (Cq) values with a decreased standard deviation.
+- Either a MagNA Pure System together with a dedicated reagent kit (for automated isolation), - or a High Pure Nucleic Acid Isolation Kit (for manual isolation). - Use the RealTime ready Cell Lysis Kit (for lysing cells prior to two-step real-time RT-PCR applications). - Use up to 500 ng complex genomic DNA or 1 to 1010 copies plasmid DNA for a reaction volume of 20 μl.
+For larger volumes, the amount of template can be increased equivalently. - if you are using an unpurified cDNA product from a reverse transcription reaction, especially if it contains high background concentrations of RNA and oligonucleotides, you can improve your results by using 2 μl (or less) of that sample in the reaction and applying a 10 minute pre-incubation at 95°C. This will result in lower crossing point (Cp), or quantification cycle (Cq) values with a decreased standard deviation.